Baseball, softball on shortlist for Tokyo 2020

-TOKYO Baseball and softball top the shortlist of sports competing for spots as additional attractions at the Tokyo 2020 Olympics along with homegrown favorite karate, organizers said on Monday.
+TOKYO Baseball and softball top the shortlist of sports competing for spots as additional attractions at the Tokyo 2020 Olympics along with homegrown favourite karate, organisers said on Monday.

 Bowling, roller sports, sport climbing, squash, surfing and wushu were also included among the final eight, whittled down by a committee from the original 26 sports which applied for inclusion earlier this month.